rust-lang/book/src/ch07-01-mod-and-the-filesystem.md

 `network::client`.
 If we follow the same steps we originally did above for extracting modules into files, for the `client` module we would create *src/client.rs*.
 For the `network` module, we would create *src/network.rs*.
-Then we wouldn't be able to extract the `network::client` module into a *src/client.rs* file, because that already exists for the top-level `client` module!
+Then we wouldn’t be able to extract the `network::client` module into a *src/client.rs* file, because that already exists for the top-level `client` module!
 If we put the code in both the `client` and `network::client` modules in the *src/client.rs* file, Rust would not have any way to know whether the